studentshruti/Bulid-With-Shruti/README.md

 # Bulid-With-Shruti
-This is a my first Git Repository
+This is a my first Git Repository.
 Author- Shruti Pawar